Deadlyelder/Tools-for-Cryptanalysis/CONTRIBUTING.md

 >Small abstract description

 * Tool or library added must be freely available
+* Update the table of content after adding the details
 * If the tool is available on Github, then add it as submodule to the repo for easier reference

 This is curated list of cryptography or cryptanalysis tools and libraries.